What is integration?

 Modern integration platforms can serve as API execution and creation platforms, as well as API intermediation services and portals.

 What are SOA, Micro Services, and Mini Services?

 SOA (Service Oriented Architecture) was a development in the late 1990s.
 The idea was to create reusable business functions or more commonly known as services.
 A service "orderTaxi," such as the one above, is also a general service based on SOA thinking.
 Early SOA-based services often bloated too much.
 The service itself grew impossibly large already on the design table.
 Their development could often be so slow that businesses could not wait, and their needs became obsolete before the massive service could be deployed into use.

-Architects solved this problem by rethinking the granularity of service to be a small clear business function.
-At the same time, scaling resources on the cloud, became available.
-To scale a service without restrictions, a service can not pair to a legacy or a line-of-business system as the coupling is the bottleneck for scaling the service.
-Therefore the architects defined that a service should own its data - for example, have its database that scales as the service scales.
+Architects solved this problem by rethinking the granularity of service to be a small exact business function.
+At the same time, scaling resources on the cloud became available.
+Scaling a service without limitations means that the service can not bind to a legacy or a line-of-business system.
+The coupling is the bottleneck for scaling the service as the line-of-business system probably can not be scaled similarly to an SOA-service.
+Therefore the architects defined that a service should own its data - for example, its database scales as the service scales.
 A fully uncoupled microservice was born.